 Sarah Paetzke (student assistant)

-Jasmina Schmerer (student assistant)
+Jasmina Schmerer (former student assistant)

 Nina Sternitzke M.A. (research assistant)